-- 1. All other students whose cumulative GPA falls below 2.0 will be placed on academic probation.
-Students will be informed of their probationary status by email notifications. - Students on first-time academic probation will be required for the next semester of enrollment to participate in an approved intensive intervention provided by University College. - 3.
-Students on academic probation must register before the end of the first full week of classes.
+1. All other students whose cumulative GPA falls below 2.0 will be placed on academic review.
+Students will be informed of their academic review status by email notifications.

+- 2. Students on first-time academic review will be required for the next semester of enrollment to participate in an approved intensive intervention provided by University College. - 3.
+Students on academic review must register before the end of the first full week of classes.
 No full-term courses or first-eight-week courses can be added after the first full week of classes. - 4.
-Students may be continued on probation when their semester GPA is 2.0 or above, but their cumulative GPA is below 2.0. - 5.
-Students will be removed from probationary status once their cumulative GPA is 2.0 or above.
+Students may be continued on academic review when their semester GPA is 2.0 or above, but their cumulative GPA is below 2.0. - 5.
+Students will be removed from academic review status once their cumulative GPA is 2.0 or above.